To develop international, multinational and global business strategies, we’re going...Read More

 Even if companies have a global strategy, this takes years to develop and requires substantial resources.
 It needs many millions of US$ and substantial management time and expertise.
 For example, Coca Cola took many years to develop its current position in the world soft drinks market.

-For most companies, including many smaller companies, it is more realistic to develop an international or multinational strategy.
+Hence for many companies, especially smaller companies with limited resources, it is more realistic to develop an international or multinational strategy.